MedUnes/97/README.md

 ### [15- Coding with Reason  (Yechiel Kimchi)](#15) :+1:

-* Several widely agreed best practices in software engineering turn around
+* Several widely agreed best practices in software engineering end up to turn around the following quote:
 > don’t ask  an object for information to work with.
 Instead, ask the object to do the work with the information it already has.
 > In other words, encapsulation is all — and only — about narrow interfaces. :+1: